faytastic/cfae-app/README.md

 - If validation fails, **deployment is blocked** and the server is not changed
 - This protects the production site from accidental breaking changes and ensures that only valid builds are deployed.

 ---

+## 🔢 Versioning

+This project uses a simple version file to track releases.

+The version is also displayed at the bottom of the live webpage.

+- The current version is stored in a file called `VERSION`
+- The CI/CD pipeline reads this value and replaces `BUILD_VERSION` in `index.html`
+- Whatever is in the `VERSION` file becomes the live version on the site

+Example: `1.0.0`

+### When to update the version

+Update the `VERSION` file only when you intend to make a new release:

+- `1.0.1` small bug fix
+- `1.1.0` new feature
+- `2.0.0` major change

+Small commits that don’t change behavior don’t require a version bump.

+---